PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/accounts_systems_set-up.md

 - VPN: Many websites as well as CUBIC and PMACS systems can only be accessed when on the PennMedicine network.
 When working from home, you will need to connect to VPN to access these resources.
 When using VPN and / or when on PennMedicine network, some websites cannot be accessed.
 To enable access, download and install the [following certificates](https://cert-install.uphs.upenn.edu/) using your UPHS credentials (instructions provided with certificate download).
-    - Big IP VPN client (http://www.uphs.upenn.edu/network/files/BIGIPMacEdgeClient2023.zip) will allow you to connect to all PMACS and UPHS systems.
+    - Big IP VPN client [Big IP VPN](http://www.uphs.upenn.edu/network/files/BIGIPMacEdgeClient2023.zip) will allow you to connect to all PMACS and UPHS systems.
 Use your UPHS credentials to connect.
     - Ivanti VPN client will allow you to connect to all PMACS systems.
 Use your PMACS credentials to connect.

 Setting up email account:

 - Stace will set up your Penn Medicine email account, with a temporary password.
 You will need to login and change your password.
-- If you require help installing or configuring Outlook, please open a support ticket at https://helpdesk.pmacs.upenn.edu/
+- If you require help installing or configuring Outlook, please open a support ticket at [help desk](https://helpdesk.pmacs.upenn.edu/)

 ## Additional Systems to Set Up: